hopechong/alluxio/docs/en/compute/Presto.md

 on data at a large scale.
 This guide describes how to run queries against Presto with Alluxio as a distributed caching layer, for any data storage systems that Alluxio supports (AWS S3, HDFS, Azure Blob Store, NFS, and more).
-Alluxio allows Presto access data regardless of the data source and transparently cache frequently accessed data (e.g., tables commonly used) into Alluxio distributed storage.
+Alluxio allows Presto to access data regardless of the data source and transparently cache frequently accessed data (e.g., tables commonly used) into Alluxio distributed storage.
 Co-locating Alluxio workers with Presto workers improves data locality and reduces the I/O access latency when other storage systems are remote or the network is slow or congested.